 Another longtime LC community member will deliver the third lecture in the series.
-Shannon Brennan, who served for years as the College’s director of media relations and editor of the Lynchburg College Magazine, will present “There is No Planet B: How You Can Help Slow Climate Change” on February 25.
+Shannon Brennan, who served for years as the College’s director of media relations and editor of the University of Lynchburg Magazine, will present “There is No Planet B: How You Can Help Slow Climate Change” on February 25.
 In 2015, Brennan left her post at LC in order to work on writing and environmental projects, including a cross-country excursion to visit and document U.S. national parks.

 The first talk in the series, on Feb.
 4, will discuss how the United Nations’ International Criminal Court attempts to balance the responsibility to protect and observe humanitarian principles with the sovereign rights of nations.
 The last talk, on March 3, will discuss migration into the U.S.

 All talks are held in the community meeting of the Lynchburg Public Library at 3 p.m. with light refreshments served at 2:30 p.m.
 Admission is free and open to the public.
 If Lynchburg City Schools cancel for weather on any of the lecture days, the lecture planned for that day will be rescheduled to March 10.